 Do you remember the last time you felt scared or uncomfortable?
-For many people, including those who identify as Trans+, something as simple as going to the bathroom can be a source of anxiety.
+For many people, including those who identify as Trans or Non-Binary, something as simple as going to the bathroom can be a source of anxiety.

 We think it’s important not to feel worried doing something as simple as going to the bathroom, and that’s why we’ve worked with the University to create over forty gender neutral toilets across campus.

 We believe that no matter who someone is or how they identify, they should never have to feel uncomfortable or challenged against their basic needs and rights.
 We’re proud to be a diverse collective of students and we want that to be reflected in our services.

 This process was led by Jestin Bartlett, our current Trans+ officer.
 He told us: